Backend Development

 // Main job logic

-const user = await User.findOrFail(payload.userId)
+const user = await User.findOrFail(this.payload.userId)

 await mail.send(new VerifyEmailNotification(user))